Most recently updated on December 8, 2022

 By 1884, there were 12,000 people living in Waco.
 In addition, there were 50,000 bales of cotton, 900,000 pounds of wool and 500,000 pounds of hides transported through the city annually.
 By the 1890s, Waco had become of one of the top cotton markets in the South.

-By 1900, the city’s population had risen to 20,000 and there more than 160 factories in town.
-Camp MacArthur, an infantry training base, was established during World War One, sparking more growth in the economy.
+The emergence of Baylor University did initially help encourage growth in town.
+By 1900, Waco’s population had risen to 20,000 and there more than 160 factories in town.
+Camp MacArthur, an infantry training base, was established during World War One, sparking more expansion in the economy.

 Between 1900 and 1930, Blacks from the rural South began to move to Waco in search of better jobs and educational opportunities.
 In the 1920s, a Black middle class was emerging.
 That didn’t sit well with the Ku Klux Klan, which organized boycotts of businesses that didn’t agree with their racial point of view.
 A number of lynching incidents occurred that decade, too.